Getting Involved

 The Bossy team are accept written and visual contributions on a rolling basis all year round.
 To get involved, join the Bossy Contributor’s Facebook Group for access to regular briefs and prompts, or join the Bossy Visual Contributor’s Facebook Group for information on how to share your art and design.

-Women’s Revue:
+ANU Women’s* X Queer Revue: